MarionLegrandLogrami/stacomiR/Installation/README.md

 Finally, you need to update GRANT in the different table of your database to allow java or r programm to connect to your data. to do so, download the Updating_grant file (in the installation folder), unzipp the file and open the sql script in your pgAdmin.
 Using search/replace update all the user_1 in the script by the name you choose for your schema.
 When you have made all the modifications select all the script and execute (Ctrl+e).

 ## Add stacomi folder

+!!
+If you **just want to try the stacomiR package you don't need to do that**, as inside the stacomiR package you will have everything you need.
+You just have to do this step if you want to use the stacomiR package on your data (with a specific postgresql schema) !!

 You need to [download the stacomi.zip file, unzip the file and put the **stacomi folder**](https://github.com/MarionLegrandLogrami/stacomiR/tree/master/Installation) at the root of your **c:\Program Files** repository.
 You will find 6 files inside the stacomi folder:
 - base_local.xml: Informations of connection for the java program (to be able to add new data or update your database with graphical interface)